- We are building our practice and our professional network with men’s health as our larger vision, and

 It is important to remember that a correlation such as men with a history of BPH having a greater incidence of PCa than men with no history does not mean that BPH leads to cancer, or causes cancer.
 There are many factors that can lead to PCa, and for each individual who is diagnosed with the disease, there is probably a unique combination that triggered the beginning of cancer cells.
 These factors may include (but are not limited to) genetic mutations, family history, aging and the breakdown of DNA, environmental toxins, repeated inflammations that irritate the cells, ethnicity, etc. No one knows why one person exposed to the same factors will develop PCa while another won’t.

 So if you are diagnosed with BPH, it’s probably because you’re experiencing frequent or difficult urination, interrupted night sleep, or other symptoms.
 Your greatest headache will be those pesky urinary difficulties, but there are many ways to handle them.
-Keep in mind that MRI-guided FLA is a great outpatient treatment with a very rapid recovery and no side effects—and it eliminates the need for medication.
+Keep in mind that MRI-guided FLA is a great outpatient treatment with a very rapid recovery and minimal side effects—and it eliminates the need for medication.

 If you are concerned that you might have BPH, get a professional diagnosis including multiparametric MRI of the prostate.
 No matter what the outcome, don’t worry about prostate cancer.